First Bose smart speakers and sound bars have Alexa on board

 - Available in October

-Discuss: First Bose smart speakers and sound bars have Alexa on board
+Discuss: New Alexa-powered Bose smart speakers and sound bars take aim at Sonos, HomePod

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.